IntergalacticPizzaLord/fRiENDSiES-Animator-Preview/README.md

 ## Disclaimer

 This tool is not associated with FriendsWithYou, the creators of Friendsies NFT.
 It is a community-driven project intended to enhance the user experience of Friendsies owners.
 The use of this tool is at your own risk.

+## License

+This project is licensed under the terms of the MIT License.
+See the [LICENSE](https://github.com/IntergalacticPizzaLord/friendsies_animator/blob/a2f4c964bb3b7b137dcd33ca5b4f8614356d22df/LICENSE) file for details.